 Greg Banish, Senior Calibration Engineer, Ford Motor Company

-Greg Banish is a mechanical engineer and motorsports enthusiast who works in Ford Motor Company’s gasoline engine calibration group.
+Greg Banish is a mechanical engineer and motorsports enthusiast.
+He currently works as the powertrain development manager for Roush/SLP, leading calibration and development of emissions legal high performance vehicle packages.
 After studying for a bachelor’s degree in Mechanical Engineering at GMI Engineering & Management Institute (Kettering University), he wrote his thesis on vehicle instrumentation and measurement.
-Putting this education to practical use, he founded his own performance shop outside of Detroit and has served local enthusiasts, shops, automotive companies and OEMs.
-Greg later worked for SiemensVDO and General Motors as a calibration engineer on programs ranging from direct injection turbocharged engines to the Chevy Volt Hybrid control system.
-He is a member of SAE International and SEMA and has authored two books on aftermarket EFI calibration.
+Putting this education to practical use, he founded his own performance shop outside of Detroit.
+Greg later worked for SiemensVDO and General Motors, and Ford Motor Company as a calibration engineer on programs ranging from direct injection turbocharged engines to hybrids.
+He is a member of SAE International and SEMA and has authored two books and several instructional DVDs on aftermarket EFI calibration.
 With thousands aftermarket calibrations performed, he has worked with a wide variety of engines and control systems in addition to his OEM calibration work.

 Chi Binh La, Business Unit Director, Gasoline and Alternative Fuels, IAV Inc.